AI-enabled Cyber-Physical In-Orbit Factory -- AI approaches based on digital twin technology for robotic small satellite production: Digital Process Twin with AI-methods

 \subsubsection{AI-based image recognition in the assembly process}

 The AI method used to detected the components of the CubeSats is a Convolutional Neural Network (CNN) as a subcategory of Deep Learning.
 In this training method, instead of using images of real objects (photographs) from virtual models, generated (synthetic) images are utilized \cite{Hinterstoisser.2019}.
 The reason for this approach is the lack of training data, which is available for the specific application in the form of the assembly of small satellites in orbit.
 The process concept must be able to recognize and locate individualized parts of the satellite.
+The lighting conditions can be neglected, as the in orbit factory offers a closed environment with constant lighting conditions.
 The goal was therefore the automated generation of application-specific training data.
 To mitigate the domain gap problem, which occurs between synthetic training data and data from the physical process, domain randomization and photorealistic rendering \cite{Sundermeyer.2020} methods were used.
 Domain randomization was used in conjunction with 3D rendering \cite{Tremblay.2018}.
 In photorealistic rendering, a virtual 3D scene is generated and captured by a virtual camera to generate the training images \cite{Hodan.2019}.
 The \Cref{fig:SyntheticData} shows two examples of synthetic data for training the CNN.
 For the target objects in the in-orbit factory use case, the CubeSats are electronic components.
 However, as a first approximation, similar Arduino boards were used instead.

 The goal of the object recognition was the identification and determination of the position and orientation in the three-dimensional space of the boards.
 For this purpose, not only the RGB values of the synthetic image, but also the depth information (depth map) was recorded during the creation of the data sets.
 Thus, it was possible to determine the 3D position from this 2.5D RGB depth image.
 Approaches to determine the 3D position using an RGB depth image can be taken from \cite{Deng.2017,Lahoud.2017,Luo.2020,Takahashi.2020}.
 For localization, a 3D bounding box was placed around the searched object, with the position corresponding to the center of the bounding box.
 To evaluate the accuracy, the \textit{Intersection over Union} IoU factor was used, which indicates the intersection volume over common (union) volume.